cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 $
 ```

 Nice!
-We have succesfully pwned the binary without ASLR.
-Let's disable ASLR (by chaging the aslr argument to the process object):
+We have successfully pwned the binary without ASLR.
+Let's disable ASLR (by changing the ASLR argument to the process object):
 ```
 :::console
 $ python3 start.py